-biryani rice or biryani chawal recipe – i remember biryani rice often being ordered by my parents when we would go out for dinners or parcel the food for home.
+biryani rice or biryani chawal recipe with step by step photos – i remember biryani rice often being ordered by my parents when we would go out for dinners or parcel the food for home.

 it was one rice dish that was always ordered. my parents would have the rice with some chicken curry and i would have the rice with palak paneer or dal makhani. strange but a fact. this was always my favorite combination squeezed with some lemon juice on top.